Calories in Cuban Style Fully Cooked Roast Pork, Pasteurized Process Swiss Cheese Product, Pickle Chips and Yellow Mustard on a Bun Sandwich

 🏃 Exercise Burn Time

-How long would it take to burn off the 320.3 calories in Cuban Style Fully Cooked Roast Pork, Pasteurized Process Swiss Cheese Product, Pickle Chips and Yellow Mustard on a Bun Sandwich, Cuban Style?
+How long would it take to burn off the 320.3 calories in Cuban Style Fully Cooked Roast Pork, Pasteurized Process Swiss Cheese Product, Pickle Chips and Yellow Mustard on a Bun Sandwich?
 The table below shows burn time for a 170-pound person doing common exercises.

 Exercise Minutes to Burn